t1m41n4/airbyte-api-client/airbyte/README.md

 ## API Documentation

-For more details on the Airbyte API, refer to the [official documentation](https://reference.airbyte.com/reference/start).
+For more details on the Airbyte API, refer to the [official documentation](https://reference.airbyte.com/reference/).

 ## Configuration

 The Airbyte API client requires the base URL of your Airbyte instance.
-Make sure to initialize the client with the correct base URL.
+Initialize the client with the correct base URL and optionally configure other parameters using environment variables or directly in your code.

 ## Changes

-- Updated base URL and HTTP methods for endpoints to align with new API standards
+- Updated base URL and HTTP methods for endpoints to align with new API standards.
-- Updated `update_source` method to use PATCH instead of POST
+- Enhanced `update_source` method to support additional parameters using **kwargs.
-- Modified `create_connection` method to handle payload as JSON string
+- Improved `create_connection` method to handle JSON payload more efficiently.
+- Simplified `delete_connection` method by removing explicit return type.
+- Optimized `list_sources` method to use `requests.get` directly for improved performance.
-- Updated `delete_connection` method to use DELETE instead of POST
+- Refactored `create_source` method to use `requests.post` for clearer code structure and consistency.
-- Improved error handling and exception raising
+- Improved error handling and response messaging throughout the API client.
-- Set default `base_url` to 'https://api.airbyte.com'
+- Added support for environment variables to configure API client parameters.
-- Implemented keyword arguments for methods to allow optional parameters
+- Implemented HTTP Basic Authentication for secure API requests.
-- Added list_sources method to list sources
+- Set default `base_url` to 'https://api.airbyte.com/v1'
-- Added create_source method to create a new source

-## New Changes:

-- Updated update_source method to accept **kwargs for additional parameters
-- Updated create_connection method to accept **kwargs for additional parameters
-- Simplified delete_connection by removing the explicit return type
-- Changed list_sources to use requests.get instead of self.get
-- Changed list_sources return type from dict to str
-- Changed create_source to use requests.post instead of self.post